Pod-Point/ui-toolkit/README.md

 gulp watch
 ```

-This will spin up a new development server at [http://localhost:8080](http://localhost:8080) with `/docs` as the document root.
-Also some watch tasks will be spawaned, which will copy the `build` directory to `docs` once the assets have been built.
-This might sound a little strange but will allow you to keep the Documentation up to date as you develop.
+This will spin up a new development server at [http://localhost:8080](http://localhost:8080) with `/build` as the document root.

+### Icons

+We're using [Fontello](http://fontello.com) for the icon fonts.
+If you need a new icon, head to the Fontello site, hit 'Import' and upload `src/fonts/config.json` so that any existing settings aren't overriden.
+Then add your icon(s) to the package, download, extract and replace the font files in `src/fonts` and the `config.json` to complete your changes.

 ## Documentation